How to Make Perfect Kolaczkis

 How to Fold a Kolaczki

-2. Fold two sides together as if you are folding up a taco.
+- Fold two sides together as if you are folding up a taco, using the egg white as a kind of glue to seal.

-4. Roll the pinched edge down on itself, and gently press the roll down.
+- Roll the pinched edge down on itself, and gently press the roll down.
+You may use a little more egg white to hold the roll down.

 There you go.
-The ingredients list is short, and the procedure is simple.
-However, the final product is so incredible.
-A flaky little pastry so light it’s impossible to eat just one.
+The ingredients list is short, and the procedure is pretty simple once you get the hang of it.
+And the final product is so incredible – a flaky little pastry so light it’s impossible to eat just one.

 If you’re hosting a cookie exchange, I’d recommend including these alongside some of my other favorite cookie recipes.